nbaronti/Homework_1/README.md

 # Square: Case Study

 This Git repository contains a case study for Square Inc. ("Square"), a financial services and digital payments company based out of San Francisco, CA.  In recent years, Square has established itself as a dominant player in the rapidly evolving FinTech space.
-Square offers products and services across various FinTech domains, with significant marketshare in the following areas:
+Square offers products and services across various FinTech domains, with significant market share in the following areas:

 1. Enterprise Solutions
 2. Payments & Billing
 2. Online Personal Finance, Banking, & Depositing
-3. Blockchain & Crytocurrencies
+3. Blockchain & Cryptocurrencies

 ## Table of Contents